Skip to content

 Configure Approval Process Workflows

-Final selection encompasses engagement negotiation, approval processes, and purchase authorization.
-This stage typically requires 1-2 months as legal teams finalize terms while executive stakeholders provide formal approval for significant investments.
-Most revenue teams assume engagement signing is automatic after consensus, creating unnecessary delays and deal risk.
+Final selection encompasses engagement negotiation, approval processes, and purchase authorization, typically requiring 1-2 months as legal teams finalize terms while executive stakeholders provide formal approval for significant investments.
+Most revenue teams assume engagement signing is automatic after consensus.
+That assumption creates unnecessary delays and real deal risk.

 Map your prospects' approval requirements by analyzing organizational charts, decision-making structures, and signature authorities.
-Document who needs to approve purchases at different dollar thresholds and what supporting materials they require.
-Identify potential approval bottlenecks before they impact deal timing rather than discovering them during engagement negotiations.
+Document who needs to approve purchases at different dollar thresholds and what supporting materials each approver requires, because a $500K approval and a $2M approval rarely follow the same path through an organization.
+Identify potential approval bottlenecks before they affect deal timing rather than discovering them during engagement negotiations.

 Final selection involves multiple approval layers depending on purchase size and organizational structure.
 Procurement teams negotiate engagement terms while finance teams validate budget allocation.
-Executive committees review alignment with company goals and legal teams ensure compliance requirements are met throughout the approval process.
+Executive committees review alignment with company goals, and legal teams ensure compliance requirements are met throughout the process, often working through concerns that were never surfaced during the evaluation stages.

-Create approval-friendly materials like executive summaries, engagement term sheets, and implementation timelines.
-Provide champions with internal selling tools that facilitate approval conversations with stakeholders who were not involved in partner evaluation.
+Create approval-friendly materials like executive summaries, engagement term sheets, and implementation timelines your champion can hand upward without editing.
+Provide champions with internal selling tools that facilitate approval conversations with stakeholders who were not involved in partner evaluation, because those late-arriving executives can kill a deal they barely understand.
 Ensure your engagement terms anticipate common legal and procurement concerns.

 Track deal progression through final selection stages to confirm deals following your configured workflows close faster than those without structured approval support.
 The Starr Conspiracy recommends testing approval workflows with at least three enterprise deals before full implementation.